rootslab/train/Readme.md

  * Property that indicates the current head element
  * position/index in the queue.
  *
- * WARNING: private property, don't change it manually- */
+ * WARNING: private property, don't change it manually.
+ */
 Train.hpos : Number